Dense fog advisory affecting Georgia until Saturday morning

-The National Weather Service issued a dense fog advisory at 10:42 p.m. on Friday in effect until Saturday at 9 a.m.
-The advisory is for Wilkes, Rockdale, Walton, Newton, Morgan, Greene, Taliaferro, Fayette, Clayton, Spalding, Henry, Butts, Jasper, Putnam, Hancock, Warren, Meriwether, Pike, Upson, Lamar, Monroe, Jones, Baldwin, Washington, Glascock, Jefferson, Talbot, Taylor, Crawford, Bibb, Twiggs, Wilkinson, Johnson, Emanuel, Marion, Schley, Macon, Peach, Houston, Bleckley, Laurens, Treutlen, Webster, Sumter, Dooly, Pulaski, Dodge, Wheeler, Montgomery and Toombs counties.
+On Saturday at 5:11 a.m. a dense fog advisory was issued by the National Weather Service in effect until 9 a.m.
+The advisory is for Jeff Davis, Bacon, Pierce, Brantley, Camden, Ware and Charlton counties.

-The NWS adds, "Visibility one quarter mile or less in dense fog."
+The NWS states, "Visibility one quarter mile or less in dense fog."

-"Low visibility could make driving conditions hazardous," states the NWS.
+"Low visibility could make driving conditions hazardous," adds the NWS.
 "If driving, slow down, use your headlights, and leave plenty of distance ahead of you."

-When a dense fog advisory is issued for your area, it means that widespread dense fog has developed and visibility can plummet to a quarter-mile or less.
-These conditions pose challenges for travel, so exercise extra caution on the road or consider postponing your trip if possible.
+If a dense fog advisory is issued for your area, it means that widespread dense fog has developed and visibility often drops to just a quarter-mile or less.
+These conditions can make driving challenging, so exercise extreme caution on the road, and if possible, consider delaying your trip.

-If you must drive in foggy conditions, keep the following safety tips in mind:
+If you must venture out in foggy conditions, keep these safety tips from the NWS in mind:

 Reduce speed: